JoshuaRowsom/Cyclistic-Bike-Share/README.md

 After November, classic bikes became the most used bikes.
 After January members stopped using docked bikes

 ## When are they using the bikes?
 Before I could run the numbers for duration I had to check if there were any outliers.
-Fur the duration calculation I removed the top and bottom 5% so the ouliers would not effect the averages.
+For the duration calculation I removed the top and bottom 5% so the ouliers would not effect the averages.
 ![Duration](https://user-images.githubusercontent.com/91980090/140583648-100b1fdc-a54d-45a4-87f8-33d9cdd1ec48.jpeg)

 On Average, casuals ride 28% more time than members.